Vocational maturity tool: how-to use

 “Youth in transition” has resulted in an interactive online tool for self-assessment of vocational maturity.

 The tool has been created as 3 country versions, adapted to local circumstances in Denmark, Iceland and Slovenia.
-A generic version in English (‘Europe’) will be available as an illustration of the principles and the functionalities.
+A generic version in English (‘Europe’) is also available as an illustration of the principles and the functionalities.

-The 3 country versions will be tested profoundly during autumn 2019, while the generic version is not intended to be used in practice.
-The following how-to guide is adapted to local circumstances, too.
+The 3 country versions have been tested profoundly from autumn 2019 – Jan.
+2020 and in a second iteration Aug. – Sept.
+2020.
+The generic version is not intended to be used in practice.
+The following how-to guides are adapted to local circumstances, too.

 Download “how-to-apply” as 3 country versions